meismewhoisme/WS2812-Matrix-Control-Arduino/README.md

 This output can then be copied into arduino.ino and pasted after the equals of the matrix variable (read the comments).

+You must also include the neopixel library on arduino.